constellation-daq/Constellation/cxx/satellites/Caribou/README.md

 This satellite supports the reconfiguration transition.
 Any registers or memory registers known to the configured Caribou device can be updated during reconfiguration.

-### FSM Stage Implementations
+### FSM State Implementations

 The satellite interfaces the Peary device manager to add devices and to control them.
 The following actions are performed in the different FSM stages:

 * **Initialization**: The device to be instantiated is taken from the configuration parameter `type`.
 Device names are case sensitive and have to be available in the linked Peary installation.
 In addition, the following configuration keys are available for the initialization:

   * `peary_verbosity`: Set the Peary-internal logging verbosity for output on the terminal of the satellite.
-Please refer to the Peary documentation for more information
+Please refer to the Peary documentation for more information.
+The verbosity can be changed at any point using the `peary_verbosity` command this satellite exposes.
   * `config_file`: Configuration file in Peary-format to be passed to the device.
 It should be noted, that the file access will happen locally by the satellite, i.e. the value has to point to a file locally available on the Caribou system.

 * **Launching**: During launch, the device is powered using Peary's `powerOn()` command.
 After this, the satellite waits for one second in order to allow the AIDA TLU to fully configure and make the clock available on the DUT outputs.
 Then, the `configure()` command of the Peary device interface is called.